-The study of Geography is a structured way of exploring, analysing and understanding the characteristics of places that make up our world.
+The study of Geography is a structured way of exploring, analysing, and understanding the characteristics of places that make up our world.
 Geographers are interested in key questions concerning places and geographic phenomena: What is there?
 Where is it?
 Why is it there?
 What are the effects of it being there?
 How is it changing over time and how could, and should it change in the future?
 How is it different from other places and phenomena?
 How are places and phenomena connected?
 Students explore these questions through fieldwork and investigation of a wide range of secondary sources.
-These methods underpin the development of a unique framework for understanding the world, enabling students to appreciate its complexity, the diversity and interactions of its environments, economies and cultures, and the processes that help form and transform them.
-Ten key geographic concepts underpin the study - place, scale, distance, distribution, movement, region, process, change, spatial association and sustainability.
-These concepts are used in the exploration of each area of study to assist in the observation, description, interpretation and analysis and explanation of geographic phenomena.
+These methods underpin the development of a unique framework for understanding the world, enabling students to appreciate its complexity, the diversity and interactions of its environments, economies, and cultures, and the processes that help form and transform them.
+VCE Geography also involves the completion of fieldwork projects in exciting locations.
+This is a mandatory component of Geographic studies.